Dave Umahi Pictured With Patience Jonathan As He Was Honoured With A Reception As He Become Minister | Get the Latest News, National, Politics, Entertainment, Metro, Sport & Opinions.

 Dave Umahi, a Chieftain of the All Progressives Congress is one of the Ministers-Designate that were sworn-in into office yesterday by the President of the federal republic of Nigeria, Asiwaju Bola Ahmed Tinubu.

-The immediate past Governor of Ebonyi State added; “This celebration followed my swearing-in as the Minister of Works by our esteemed President, His Excellency, Bola Ahmed Tinubu GCFR.
-His unwavering dedication to Nigerian project is evident and I am privileged to collaborate with him to fulfill our commitments to the people.”
+The immediate past Governor of Ebonyi State added, “This celebration followed my induction as the Minister of Works by our esteemed President, His Excellency, Bola Ahmed Tinubu GCFR.
+His unwavering commitment to Nigeria’s development is palpable, and I am honored to partner with him in fulfilling our responsibilities to the citizens.”

-He stated further; “It brings me immense joy that even amidst their busy schedules, Nationalist leaders and members of our great party, the All Progressives Congress (APC) also graced the occasion.
-Rest assured, we are fully dedicated to accomplishing this significant National task.”
+He further remarked, “I am thrilled that even amidst their hectic schedules, prominent leaders and members of the All Progressives Congress (APC) came to grace the event.
+We are completely devoted to accomplishing this crucial national task.”

-The recent post by Senator Dave Umahi on his verified Facebook page has generated a lot of reactions from his fans and numerous followers on the social media platform.
+Senator Dave Umahi’s recent post on his verified Facebook page has sparked significant reactions from his admirers and numerous followers on the social media platform.

 )